Edward A. Craig: Inter-war period

 In February 1924, Craig met a former commanding officer in a chance encounter and was able to trade places with an officer aboard the Pennsylvania-class cruiser USS Huron, part of the detachment of Marines on that ship.
 He spent the next two years aboard the ship, traveling throughout the Pacific Ocean.
 He later said he looked fondly on these years.
 During the duty, he also participated in several landings in Asia.
 Troops from the Huron were among an international force that landed in Shanghai, China, in 1924 to protect the Shanghai International Settlement from rival Chinese armies fighting nearby.
 This duty lasted a month and Craig's force never saw combat.
-As it was in the midst of its Warlord Era, China's scattered international interests were frequently threatened, and Craig again landed in China, and the force was sent to protect the Peking American Legation from an offensive by the warlord Wu P'ei-fu.
+As it was in the midst of its Warlord Era, China's scattered international interests were frequently threatened, and Craig again landed in China, and the force was sent to protect the Peking American Legation from an offensive by the warlord Wu Peifu.
 He remained in Peking for around a month as part of another international force before returning to the Huron.

 Craig returned to the United States in March 1926, and was assigned to the 4th Marine Regiment at San Diego, California, briefly, before being assigned in June of that year as aide-de-camp to the Major General Commandant at Headquarters Marine Corps, John A. Lejeune, in Washington, D.C.
 This post entailed numerous inspection trips and civilian duties with the general, whom Craig later said he liked.
 Craig remained in this post until Lejeune's retirement in 1929.